carbonWinter/the-big-guns/spinal-injuries.md

     for their ability to document, analyze, and persuasively describe their findings concerning the issues of liability and damages.
-Compensation includes recovery of your medical bills for necessary treatment as well as pain and suffering and lost wages.
-Pain and suffering is more than just physical pain and also includes impacts on your daily activities, such as sports, hobbies, physical activities, and social life.
-In certain circumstances, your spouse or other loved ones can also receive compensation because you cannot be there for them in the way they deserve. \n\nIn cases involving permanent, life-altering spinal injury (such as paraplegia (lower-limb paralysis) or quadriplegia (full paralysis), we work with established healthcare cost data on costs associated with nursing care, medical equipment, and other needed medical care.
+Compensation includes recovery of your medical bills for necessary treatment as well as pain and suffering and lost wages. \"Pain and suffering\" is more than just physical pain and also includes impacts on your daily activities, such as sports, hobbies, physical activities, and social life.
+In certain circumstances, your spouse or other loved ones can also receive compensation because you cannot be there for them in the way they deserve. \n\nIn cases involving permanent, life-altering spinal injury, such as paraplegia (lower-limb paralysis) or quadriplegia (full paralysis), we work with established healthcare cost data on costs associated with nursing care, medical equipment, and other needed medical care.
 These costs include required changes